nodexeus/blockvisor/node_image_builder_guide.md

 1. Build docker image `docker build -t variant-key .`
 2. Update image metadata in `babel.yaml` file.
 In particular, set `container_uri` to `docker-daemon://variant-key:latest`
 3. Run some basic sanity checks on the image `nib image check`.
-Use `--lint` option to limit checks to Rhai script only, otherwise `nib image check` will create dev node, and run also runtime checks.
+Use `--lint-only` option to limit checks to Rhai script only, otherwise `nib image check` will create dev node, and run also runtime checks.
 See `nib image check --help` for more details.
 4. Use `nib image play --props '{"property_key":"some property value"}'` to create dev node.